How to Play Fishbowl – Fishbowl Game Rules & Instructions

 As before, each team gets 1-minute turns until the fishbowl is out of paper.
 When it’s empty, each team counts up the number of papers they have, and this is that team’s score.
 Both teams will place the slips of paper back into the bowl, and continue on to round 3.

-The third round of Fishbowl is the Charades round.
+The third and last round of Fishbowl is the Charades round.
 Each team will have 1-minute turns again to guess as many words as possible from the slips of paper.
 The team with the lowest score will go first in this round.

 • The first player will select a slip of paper from the fishbowl and read it to themselves.
 The timer will begin once the player selects the slip of paper from the bowl.